-I have had the privilege to collaborate with professional scientist in different PRO-AM projects.
+I have had the privilege to collaborate with professional scientists in different PRO-AM projects.
 Nowadays I am a member of the LSB group (Low Surface Brightness) under the leadership of Dr. Ignacio Trujillo (Instituto de Astrofísica de Canarias).

 The collaboration with the Instituto de Astrofisica de Canarias:

 My first collaboration started with the astrophysicist of the IAC (Instituto de Astrofísica de Canarias) Dr.Ignacio Trujillo and Dr.Raúl Infante.
 It all started while listening the great podcast “Coffee Break Señal y Ruido” back in January 2019.
 In one of their podcasts they asked for the collaboration of amateur astronomers to capture really long exposure images from a field of galaxies.
 After several years involved in deep sky astrophotography I found that it could be exciting to take part in such a project.
 I got in contact with the podcast director, Dr. Hector Socas, who got me in contact with Dr. Trujillo.

 Dr. Trujillo introduced me his colleague Dr.Raúl Infante.
 My first task was to show them the capabilities of my observatory and the sky quality of Prades.
 We started a serie of tests to validate all the parameters.
 All the tests succeed and I we were about to start the first set of scientific images.
 I was alerted that this project was going to involved great amounts of effort and time from my part, and no success was promised.
 I accepted all the challenges and thank to the team of Dr. Trujillo the possibility to collaborate with them.